suzuki-shunsuke/github-comment/README.md

 ## post command supports standard input to pass a template

-Instead of `-template`, we can pass a template from a standard input.
+Instead of `-template`, we can pass a template from a standard input with `-stdin-template`.

 ```
-$ echo hello | github-comment post
+$ echo hello | github-comment post -stdin-template
 ```

 ## post a substitute comment when it is failed to post a too long comment